stoeps13/connections-doc/source/admin/admin/t_admin_enabling_file_sync.md

         </config>
         ```

+        !!! note
-        **Note:** When the previous configuration items are changed, restart the Push Notifications and Files applications.
+    When the previous configuration items are changed, restart the Push Notifications and Files applications.

 8. If you changed the sync setting, restart the Files application.